The universal structure of moment maps in complex geometry: Moment maps on the space of almost complex structures

 \section{Moment maps on the space of almost complex structures}

-The goal of this section is to prove moment map properties for the constant scalar curvature equation and the $Z$-critical equation on the space of integrable almost complex structures.
-To do so, we begin by developing some geometric aspects of the space of almost complex structures, most importantly to describe its universal family.
-We then use similar ideas to our finite-dimensional results, applied to the universal family over the space of integrable almost complex structures, to prove the desired moment map properties.
+The goal of this section is to prove moment map properties for the constant scalar curvature equation and the $Z$-critical equation on the space of almost complex structures.
+To do so, we begin by developing some geometric aspects of the space of almost complex structures.

-Several new difficulties arise, primarily due to the lack of a Fr\'echet-manifold structure on the space of integrable almost complex structures, which may be singular in general.
-This leads to the necessity of ``almost holomorphic families'' to surmount these difficulties.
+Denoting by $\J(M,\omega)$ the space of almost complex structures on a fixed compact symplectic manifold $(M,\omega)$, we will show that $\J(M,\omega)$ admits a universal family $\pi: \U \to \J(M,\omega)$, so that the fibre over $J\in \J(M,\omega)$ is the almost complex manifold $(M,J)$ endowed with the compatible symplectic form $\omega$, making the fibre into an almost K\"ahler manifold.
+In particular the universal family has a natural relatively almost K\"ahler metric $\omega_{\U}$, and we will further lift the action of the group of exact symplectomorphisms $\G$ to $\U$, making a $\G$-equivariant almost holomorphic submersion, endowed with a relatively almost K\"ahler metric.

+This is precisely the setup of Section \ref{sec4}, beyond the fact that we consider almost complex structures which may not be integrable, and that the spaces involved are infinite-dimensional (though the map $\pi$ has finite relative dimension).
+We will thus adapt the techniques of Section \ref{sec4} to this more general setting to produce moment map properties for the $Z$-critical equation on the space of almost complex structures.